steipete/PSTAlertController/README.md

 ## Compatbility

-Tested with iOS 7 upwards, Xcode 6.1 and ARC.
+Tested with iOS 7-9, Xcode 7 and ARC.

 ## License